 In addition to the human impact, these incidents have the ability to disrupt and/or destroy critical infrastructure.
 Cyber-attacks, in particular, are becoming increasingly common and can be catastrophic on both an economic as well as an operational front.
 Natural disasters, such as severe weather and floods, have the capacity to shut down cities and wipe out infrastructure in a matter of hours.
 With the region's strong reliance on these systems (e.g., electricity, cell phone communication, IT/computer networks, etc.), any significant disruption would greatly impact the health and medical system as well as those individuals within the affected area(s).
-During a prolonged event, such as COVID-19, where there is a sustained impact to infrastructure, there is the potential for cascading effects, which can result in additional stress being put on the health and medical system.
-This is especially true for individuals in the community who may need additional assistance during an emergency, includes those with access and functional and/or complex medical needs.
+During a prolonged event, such as COVID-19, where there is a sustained impact to infrastructure and systems, there is the potential for cascading effects, which can result in additional stress being put on the health and medical system.
+The current healthcare worker shortage is one such cascading effect that has resulted in reduced capacity within the healthcare system.
+Individuals in the community who may need additional assistance during an emergency, including those with access and functional and/or complex medical needs, may be particularly impacted by the cascading effects of an incident.